WHMCS/developer-docs/provisioning-modules/custom-actions.md

 `Compatibility: We added this functionality in WHMCS 8.5.`

 Custom actions allow you to define a list of items that perform a function and redirect the user to a specified URL.
-You can grant the user-level `productsso` permission to use the custom action.
+You can limit access to a custom action based on the user-level `productsso` permission.

-Customers can invoke items from within the Client Area.
-The defined function can perform actions that need to take place before redirecting the customer.
+Clients can perform actions from within the Client Area.
+When a client does this, it invokes the defined function.
+After the function completes and returns the structured response, a browser window will open to the location in that response.

 Currently, you can use this to add buttons to the **Active Products/Services** panel on the Client Area homepage.